 First race of the year and a free one too since my company is one of the sponsors.
 It’s another year with the same goal: “To beat my 60+ years old coworker who beat me the past 2 years.”
 Enough is enough, I am so embarrassed at work.
 I haven’t ran since last May except running to the train but with stress building up at work, I thought I could channel that towards the race to speed me up.
 Too bad the weather ruined this plan.
-With frigid temperature of -12C, feeling like -20C, breathing proved too difficulty.
-No, just being outdoor proved too difficult.
+With frigid temperature of -12°C, feeling like -20°C, breathing proved too difficult.
+No, just being outdoor proved too difficult!!

 My only game plan left was to stand at the front of the start line and act like I was one of the fast runners.
 For the past 2 years, I stood at the back and was stalled by the slow moving group funneling out of the start while my nemesis started off near the front.

 At the start, I felt fantastic keeping up with the elites for about 15 seconds before feeling the urge to pass out.
 The abundance of cold air entering my lungs was excruciating especially for such an inactive body over this winter.
 My other coworker, Serge, passed me at this point.
 My goal went out the door, I just want to survive this dreadful 5km.
 Shortly after, I heard a voice behind me, “blind runner coming”.
 2 seconds later, someone ran into me, followed by a cuss word and a loud “MOVE!”.
 This is a charity race for disabilities, and therefore common to see Guide Runners for the blind and people on wheelchair or with amputated legs.
 That girl bumping into me was no big deal and I blame the guide runner for the lack of advanced notice.
 However, the words and attitude from that blind runner was just plain rude — a lady with a grey tuque.
 She was lucky my mouth was too frozen and I had other priorities.